bangle-io/nalanda/CONTRIBUTING.md

 # Welcome to Nalanda's Contribution Guide! 🎉

 We are thrilled that you're considering contributing to Nalanda! 🙌 Whether you're a first-time contributor or a seasoned open-source ninja, we appreciate every bit of effort you put in.
-To ensure a smooth and enjoyable contribution process, we've laid out some guidelines for you.

 ## 📜 Our Code of Conduct